China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 | P3 | Industry aggregation feeds | RadarAI, BestBlogs.dev | Quick daily scan |

-Official channels offer the most accurate information—but it’s scattered across many places.
+Official channels are the most reliable—but information is scattered.
 Aggregation tools shine by letting you scan multiple sources in minimal time.
-For example, platforms like RadarAI consolidate lab announcements, open-source project updates, and capability milestones into a single timeline.
-Developers simply tag items relevant to their current project—no more switching between a dozen WeChat official accounts.
+For example, platforms like RadarAI pull together lab updates, open-source releases, and capability milestones onto a single timeline.
+Developers simply tag items relevant to their current project—no more switching between a dozen WeChat accounts.

 2.2 The Interpretation Layer: Identifying “Meaningful Changes”